Age of Discovery: Cortés' Mexico and the Aztec Empire

 In July, his men took over Veracruz and he placed himself under direct orders of new king Charles I of Spain.
-There Cortés asked for a meeting with Aztec Emperor Montezuma II, who repeatedly refused.
+There Cortés asked for a meeting with Aztec emperor Moctezuma II, who repeatedly refused.
 They headed to Tenochtitlan and on the way made alliances with several tribes.
 In October, accompanied by about 3,000 Tlaxcaltec they marched to Cholula, the second largest city in central Mexico.
 Either to instill fear upon the Aztecs waiting for him or (as he later claimed) wishing to make an example when he feared native treachery, they massacred thousands of unarmed members of the nobility gathered at the central plaza and partially burned the city.